What should I charge?

 As a contractor you will also need to have a third party insurance and maybe some private cover so we are going to take a view of £600 per year or charge out rate of £0.31per hour.

 Now the tricky bit.
 Jane needs to eat and she needs her recreation and some clothes.
-It is worth remembering that business' also need to build up some fat for the unforeseen items - for example her mower, car, tools will need to be replaced at some point so Jane needs to make a provision for this for the future.
+It is worth remembering that businesses also need to build up some fat for the unforeseen items - for example her mower, car, tools will need to be replaced at some point so Jane needs to make a provision for this for the future.

 Assuming that Jane needs £100 per week for her food and recreation and also needs to accumulate at least £2,500 per year of savings we find we have to make a provision for charging back to the business another £7,500 or £3.90 per hour.